-A cooperative program with Wichita State University (WSU) allows a student to complete a Bachelor of Arts program with a mathematics major at Bethany College and a Master of Science in mechanical, electrical, aerospace or industrial engineering at WSU by attending Bethany three years and completing an additional two years at WSU.
+A cooperative program with Wichita State University (WSU) allows a student to complete a Bachelor of Arts program with a mathematics major at Bethany College and a Master of Science in aerospace engineering at WSU by attending Bethany three years and completing an additional two years at WSU.

 This 3+2 engineering program requires a minimum of 97 semester hours of college credit granted by Bethany College.
 Of the 97 semester hours 32 must be taken in residence at Bethany College immediately prior to entering the engineering program.
 Bethany will award upper-level credit for the successful completion of WSU engineering courses at or above the junior level.
 All other Bethany degree requirements must be met, including General Education requirements.

 The 3+2 engineering program enables a student to concentrate on liberal arts and sciences preparation during the first three years, with engineering coursework coming at the end of the student’s program.

 Since completing her doctorate from the Ohio State University in 2010, Na Peng moved to Lindsborg, Kan. and has been working as the assistant professor of mathematics ever since.
 Over the past several years, Peng has taught a variety of math courses as well as working as the advisor for students majoring in math and math education.
 Special interests include fractals, measure theory and math education.